pierangeloc/scala-gentle-intro/README.md

-activator-akka-scala-seed
+Scala: a gentle intro
 =========================

-A minimal seed template for an Akka with Scala build
+Slides and minimal project for live coding to show Scala language basics